 Powerlink electricity towers and associated overhead electricity transmission lines intersect the Study Area in a north-west to south-east direction.
 An existing telecommunication tower is located approximately 2 km north of the Study Area, and a 120 m guyed lattice meteorological mast was erected over the Study Area in August 2020.
-A 120 m guyed lattice meteorological mast was erected over the Study Area in August 2020.
-A 120 m guyed lattice meteorological mast was erected over the Study Area in August 2020.
 A 120 m guyed lattice meteorological mast was erected over the Study Area in August 2020, as well as a 140 m and 110 m guyed lattice meteorological mast in November 2022.